-The macro does not perform checks, and it will reduce the runtime (See Section 3.7 for details).
+The macro does not perform checks, and it will speed up execution (see Section 3.7 for details).

-3.6 Pattern matching functions
+3.6.
+Pattern matching functions

 A powerful feature of languages with built-in support for ADTs is pattern matching, where a pattern is matched and bound to an instance of an ADT.
 The ADT tool supports pattern matching by functions with a mt prefix.